alficles/composite-claims/composite-claims.md

 ## Enveloped Claims

-Eveloped claims identify a set of claims that should be considered as part of a set of claims, but that require decryption before they can be processed.
+Enveloped claims identify a set of claims that should be considered as part of a set of claims, but that require decryption before they can be processed.
 This is sometimes useful when some processors do not need to evaluate some claims in order to determine if a claim set is acceptable.